Chinese Coins: These Are a Few of My Favorite (and Less Favorite) Things of 2019

 An obscure new special 30 gram silver panda coin, “The 40th Anniversary of State Administration of Foreign Exchange” temporarily jumps to $270 to illustrate that buyers are still out there.

 “The market seems a little better than a year ago.
 There is more interest in Chinese vintage coins like cash coins and dragons and Big-Head dollars and things like that.
 Not a huge surge, but significant enough to be measurable.
 Prices of silver Pandas were low.
 I mean, I sold some, but it’s well-known to anyone who reads Pricepedia that prices are less than half of what they were a few years ago…That’s the way it is now.
-You buy something, you move it at a small margin and that’s a win now,” according to one dealer at the Hong Kong Coin Show.
+You buy something, you move it at a small margin and that’s a win now,” according to one dealer at the Hong Kong Coin Show in China.

 The higher $1,300/ounce price draws out both buyers and sellers.
 Coin stores see more foot traffic than they have in years.
-That holds true at the Hong Kong Coin Show.
+That holds true at the Hong Kong Coin Show in China.
 In March, the first day of the show is so crowded visitors must struggle to squeeze down the aisles.
 Dealers are busy buying and selling, mostly buying.
 The final day remains busy.
 Things are looking up.

 The Singapore International Coin Fair is also held in March and brings collectors several new Shanghai Mint medals.
 One medal features a design by famed Panda coin artist Zhao Qiang.